12 ft x 10 ft room, 8 ft walls

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate rolls for a bedroom, office, or powder room.
 Subtract common doors and windows from wall area.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, adds waste, divides by roll coverage, rounds up, and multiplies by roll price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 Room length and width: the two pairs of walls used to estimate total wall area from room perimeter.
+Wall height: the average height from the floor or baseboard to the ceiling, trim, or stopping point.
 Doors and windows: standard openings subtracted from wall area before waste is added.
-Roll coverage: usable square feet one roll covers; use the product label because pattern repeat can reduce it.
-Waste percent: extra wallpaper for trimming, matching patterns, damaged strips, and mistakes.
+Roll coverage: usable square feet one roll covers; use the product label before trying to calculate it from roll width and roll length.
+Waste percent: extra wallpaper for trimming, matching patterns, damaged strips, corners, and mistakes.
+Price per roll: optional roll price used only for a rough material cost before tax, shipping, paste, tools, or labor.

 Read the headline estimate first, then check the material, waste, coverage, and unit lines.
 For project tools, the supporting lines are often the difference between a rough idea and a list you can actually shop from.

-Wallpaper needs can change with pattern repeat, usable roll yield, accent walls, odd wall shapes, trimming, damaged strips, and dye lots.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Wallpaper needs can change with pattern repeat, usable roll yield, accent walls, odd wall shapes, trimming, damaged strips, product returns, and dye lots.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Waste percent is extra wallpaper added before the roll count is rounded up.
 It covers the pieces you cut off at the ceiling and baseboard, strips that need to shift so the pattern lines up, damaged pieces, and small measuring mistakes.
 If the wall math says you need 300 square feet and you enter 10% waste, the calculator plans for 330 square feet before dividing by roll coverage.